 DEET is a chemical that’s found in most brands of tick repellent.
 Some studies have looked into how it can affect unborn babies.
 Most found that DEET didn’t lead to a higher risk in birth defects.
 Still, more research needs to be done.
 Because of this, it may be wise to avoid DEET products, too.

 But, if you spend a lot of time outdoors where many ticks are known to live, speak to your doctor.
-She may feel that the risks in using a small amount of DEET to repel ticks outweighs those of getting a tick-borne illness like Lyme disease.
+They may feel that the risks in using a small amount of DEET to repel ticks outweighs those of getting a tick-borne illness like Lyme disease.

 Are Natural Tick Repellents OK?